Forgotosleep/lemon-learn-english/documentation.md

 ```
 {
-    "message": "Successfully updated a level"
+    "message": "Category with ID 4 has been updated"
 }
 ```